dyharlan/wsl2-dotfiles_bare/README.md

-# wsl2-dotfiles
+# wsl2-dotfiles_bare
-Dotfiles for my home configuration under WSL2
+Dotfiles for my home configuration under WSL2.
+This only contains no desktop configs.

 Steps in setting up this repo in a new machine:
 1. Install git